n1ksn/inglenook-sidings/README.txt

         shows the car positions between the engine moves.
 The cars in the end state are in numerical order, five on track 1 and three on track 2.

+To exit SWI Prolog, type the query

+?- halt().

+For gprolog, omit the parentheses.

 Standard problems
 -----------------